SpinyN0rman/sophienorthroptech/content/posts/le-thargic-thursday.md

 title = "Le-thargic Thursday"

 +++
 This lovely sloth was given to Amber by one of her uncles for a Christmas gift.
-She was playing with it today, and I thought “yes, I feel like one of those moves!”
+She was playing with it today, and I thought “yes, I feel like the way one of those moves”.

 Made vegan cupcakes with children.
-All the different spellings of “cake” were amazing!!
+All the different spellings of “cake” on beautifully made flags were amazing!!
 Cup caces, cacs.
-My favourite though is cup “cacks” a slang term for underwear.
+My favourite though was cup “cacks” a slang term for underwear.
 What’s better is that if I type the word cacks into a search engine, it shows me cake recipes!
 So it seems Amber’s not alone in spelling things phonetically!

 ![](56CA08F8-BE2A-4DF0-A205-18919D32A742.jpeg)